-As of January 2017, nearly 21.8 million Americans were enrolled in HSA-eligible health insurance plans.
+As of March 2018, over 21% of Americans were enrolled in high-deductible health insurance plans with HSAs.
 HSAs, or health savings accounts, are tax-deductible bank accounts that you can use to pay for health care costs.
 As long as you use the money in your HSA account on qualified purchases, you never have to pay taxes on it.
 The IRS gives a detailed account of what you can and can’t spend your HSA money on.
 Much of it is predictable, but there are a few surprises.
 Can you guess which of these two items you can pay for with your HSA card, and which you can’t?

 Pregnancy Tests or Baby Diapers?

 Any expenses associated with the process of birth control can be paid for using HSA funds.
 This includes those prescribed by a doctor (birth control pills, IUD, diaphragm, etc.) as well as over-the-counter products and devices (e.g., condoms, spermicide, and pregnancy test kits).
 Diapers, on the other hand, do not qualify as a medical expense unless they are for a handicapped individual beyond the age of infancy.
 Money spent on a diaper service for an adult can also qualify if it’s been prescribed by a physician for a specific medical condition.

 Some things related to smoking cessation, including prescription drugs and the cost of classes or programs to help you quit, are qualified medical expenses.
 Things that don’t need a prescription, like nicotine gum or patches, do not qualify.
 CPR classes are not considered “medically necessary,” so you shouldn’t charge this to your HSA.

 Medical Marijuana or Experimental Drugs?